 In the support group I participate in for gay and bisexual men who have been married or involved with women, we recently talked about intimacy.
 I am struck by how many men see intimacy through the lens of sex and fear.
 They talk about what they would have to give up to find intimacy with a man.
 They have grown up hiding their sexuality with their only outlet being pornography or quick anonymous sex with another man.
 So few of these men have experienced the quiet pleasure of holding another man in their arms, touching, talking, giggling, kissing for what seems like hours.
 For too many of these men, intimacy is seen only through the lens of body and sex.
 Intimacy starts with a deep connection to another man.
 It is hard, if not impossible, to be intimate with the man you picked up for quick anonymous sex.

 While I face an aging body, that has not seemed to stop me.
-I have worsening erectile disfunction aided by Cialis and Levetra.
+I have worsening erectile dysfunction aided by Cialis and Levitra.
 My body, while slim, is not in the shape it should be in.
 I can barely find the time to exercise.